-To help you choose the best seam ripper for fabric, for the purposes of embroidery, cross-stitch or preparing fabric to be used by a sewing machine, we have tried out a multitude of top models.
+To help you choose the best seam ripper for fabric, for the purposes of embroidery, cross-stitch or preparing fabric to be used by a sewing machine, we have researched a multitude of top models.
 We preferred seam rippers that were easy to use and those that were made from ultra-durable and long-lasting components.
 We also liked seam rippers with built-in safety features, including balls to protect the untreated fabric.
+As a sewing enthusiast, this is one of the highly-rated tools that you can get.

 Top 7 Best Seam Rippers